icure/medtech-docs/sdks/how-to/how-to-manage-patients.md

 ## How to filter patients&#8239;?

-To filter patients, we can use the `filterPatients` method on the `PatientApi` object.
+To filter patients, we can use the `filterBy` method on the `PatientApi` object.
 This method takes one parameter: the filter.

 <!-- file://code-samples/{{sdk}}/how-to/patients/index.mts snippet:get a list of patient-->
 ```typescript